ami-null/PyLand/readme.md

 * **`pytools/`**: The root container for all portable binaries.
     * `uv/`: The `uv` executable for lightning-fast package and Python management.
-    * `python/`: A "full-fat" portable Python distribution.
+    * `python/`: A "full" portable Python distribution.
 * **`requirements.txt`**: Define your libraries here (e.g., `pandas`, `jupyterlab`).
     * *Note: Version pinning is not automated; please edit this file manually to pin specific versions.*